keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

-This example pulls metrics from the data provider defined as `my-provider` in the `spec.provider.name` field of the corresponding `KeptnMetricsProvider` CRD.
+This example pulls metrics from the data provider defined as `my-provider` in the `spec.provider.name` field of the corresponding `KeptnMetricsProvider` CR.

 ```yaml
 apiVersion: metrics.keptn.sh/v1alpha3